- What tasks do editorial teams perform?

 And many more.
 The point is, doing any of these tasks manually takes a lot of time and brain juice.
 For a computer or algorithm, it is a matter of milliseconds at worst.

-The thing is SEO and content tools often want to replace humans instead of enriching and helping the human executing the task.
+The thing is SEO and SEO content tools often want to replace humans instead of enriching and helping the human executing the task.
 Even with today’s progress in artificial intelligence and natural language understanding, replacing the human brain is not even on the map.
 Automating tasks, however, is very much possible – especially simple tasks like getting a ranked list of the top keywords in a group of documents.